 Break-In Period

-Due to how rigid and protective leather is, it takes a little more effort for it to contour to the shape of your foot.
+The leather’s rigidity and protective qualities mean it needs more time to mold to the shape of your foot.

 Price